• About

 Gerrit requires that each submission include a unique Change-Id.
 You can assign one manually using git commit --amend, but it’s easier to automate it with the commit-msg hook provided by Gerrit.

-Copy commit-msg to the .git/config directory of your local repo.
+Copy commit-msg to the .git/hooks directory of your local repo.
 Example:

 See the Gerrit documentation for more information.